lic-nz/ejson/README.md

 docker run -v C:/Users/me/.ejson/keys:/keydir -v ${PWD}:/secretsdir -it --rm lic/ejson decrypt ../secretsdir/secrets.tfvars.ejson
 ```

 This will decrypt the file and print the contents to stdout.
 In order for this command to succeed, you must have the key pair (created with `keygen -w` above) in your `~/.ejson/keys` directory.
 This command will _not_ modify the file in place.
+The decrypted secrets produced by the above command need to be put into a `secrets.json` file.
+Note that the newer versions of Terraform expect a `secrets.json` file instead of a `secrets.tsvars` file.

 **Warning**: Since the command prints to stdout it can be piped into a file.
 Be careful as the encoding may be wrong, and cause errors.
 Creating a file yourself and pasting the output inside will work.